vuelidate/vuelidate/packages/docs/src/custom_validators.md

 }
 ```

-## Accessing component (WIP)
+## Accessing component instance from validator

-In more complex cases when access to the whole model is necessary, like `sameAs`, make use of the function context (`this`) to access any value on
+In more complex cases when access to the whole model is necessary, you can make use of the function context (`this`), or the second parameter - `vm`
-your component or use provided `parentVm` to access sibling properties.
+to access any value on your component, this includes computed properties and data properties.

 ```js
 // both equivalent